rajfal/rajfal.github.io/_posts/2018-01-16-importing-CSV-data-into-Docker-Neo4j-container.md

 - run the data import using **neo4j-shell**.
 This is a command line client that communicates directly with your Neo4j database
 - confirm that all records are in and generate a meta-graph that should be exactly like the data model we created[[^1]]

-There are a number of tools that we can import external data into a Neo4j graph:
+There are a number of tools that we can use to import external data into a Neo4j graph:
-- _Neo4j Browser_ which can use LOAD CSV statements, **one at a time**
+**Neo4j Browser** - it will run LOAD CSV statements one at a time

-- neo4j-shell utility that will accept Cypher scripts to run against an graph database
+**neo4j-shell** - is a command line utility that comes with Neo4j and will run multi-statement Cypher scripts to run against a graph database.
+Each statement must be terminated with a semicolon, `**;**`

-- neo4j-import utility that will accept specifically formatted CSV files to import records in excess of 10 million records
+**neo4j-import** - is a command line utility that comes with Neo4j and designed for bulk loading massive datasets that exceed 10 million records.
+You can also use this tool to test far smaller datasets.
+However, note that your CSV files must follow a very specific format[[^1]]
-- an online web app called, LazyWebCypher, where you can run multi-statement Cypher scripts even against your own local Neo4j instance[[^1]]
+**LazyWebCypher** - an online web app that will run multi-statement Cypher scripts even against your own local Neo4j instance[[^2]]
-- cycli or Cypher command-line interface[[^2]]
+**cycli** - Cypher command-line interface[[^3]]

-In this exercise, we will use **neo4j-shell** which comes with the Neo4j installation.

-#### How to configure a Neo4j Docker container:
+#### How to import data into Neo4j using neo4j-shell:

 1. Prepare the file system

 ```sql
 // import Hort_Client nodes
 CREATE INDEX ON :Hort_Client(client);